ngdkLabs/Jump-Bamby/replit.md

 ## Overview

-This is a pixel art platformer game built with React, TypeScript, and HTML5 Canvas.
+This is an endless runner pixel art platformer game built with React, TypeScript, and HTML5 Canvas.
 The application uses a modern full-stack architecture with Express.js backend, React frontend, and PostgreSQL database integration through Drizzle ORM.
-The game features a retro-style 2D platformer with collectible coins, multiple platform types, and responsive controls including virtual controls for mobile devices.
+The game features a retro-style 2D endless platformer with collectible coins, enemy obstacles, power-ups, and responsive controls including virtual controls for mobile devices.

 ## System Architecture